 There are four primary points of interest when overclocking a graphics card: GPU core clock, memory clock, GPU voltage, and fan speed.
 (In some cases, you can also adjust memory voltage.)
 I start by finding the maximum "stable" core clock, then I find the maximum "stable" memory clock, and then I try to find a blend of the two that results in optimal performance.

 Note that "stable" is in quotation marks because even if the initial testing seems to work fine, there will often be exceptions where some games or applications crash while others work.
 When that happens, you'll have to go back to tune the settings and see if you can find some that allow the game to run properly.
-As you can probably guess, the more demanding the game (i.e., if it uses ray tracing and DLSS on an Nvidia GPU), the more likely it is to require additional fine tuning and lower clocks.
+As you can probably guess, the more demanding the game (i.e., if it uses ray tracing or other advanced features), the more likely it is to require additional fine tuning and lower clocks.